alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/how-to-guides/debugging-with-alternet-ui-sources/debugging-with-alternet-ui-sources.md

 # Debugging with AlterNET UI Sources

-In some cases, while debugging your AlterNET UI application, it may be useful to *step into* the AlterNET UI source code to get better understanding of what is happening under the hood.
+While debugging your AlterNET UI application, it may be helpful to *step into* the AlterNET UI source code to better understand what is happening under the hood.

 Here are the steps required to get AlterNET UI Source debugging working in Visual Studio: